ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

 3.1 Model Components
 --------------------

-Our model will have 3 main "components" that each represent a part of a parent and child dyad's journey.
-In this model, the simulants (note: simulant here is a parent child dyad) will each run through 3 decision tree based "time steps", where future decisions are based on what the simulant previously experienced.
+Our model will have 3 main "components" that each represent a part of the journey of a parent-child dyad.
+In this model, the simulants (note: simulant here is a parent-child dyad) will each run through 3 decision tree based "time steps", where future decisions are based on what the simulant previously experienced.

-For each phase of the model, we will provide inputs needed (state table tracked values), outputs that need to be recorded, and the decision tree.
+For each phase of the model, we will provide inputs needed (in the form of  a "state table" of tracked values), outputs that need to be recorded for the next state table, and the decision tree that maps from inputs to outputs.
 Nodes in the decision trees are all labeled and additional information will be included below.

 3.1.1 Wave 1 Model Components